 “Everybody has a plan until they get punched in the mouth.”MIKE TYSON

-IF the 22 competitors in the inaugural Dally’s All Species Odyssey learnt anything it was the event will throw everything at you.
+IF the 22 competitors in the inaugural Dally’s All Species Odyssey learnt anything it was the event will throw everything at you, and then some.

 High water, flipped canoes, broken rods, broken boats, busted nets, on top of the task of finding as many local species of fish as you can in 24 hours.

 Team NWA (Jackson Marincik and Dan Roberts) had set up solid lead on the first day catch and releasing 10 different species, but spent most of Sunday fishless on a very high Bull Shoals Lake.
 Team BC (Kyle Barton & Luke Calcaterra) and Misfit Anglers (Chad Johnson & Jacob Cox ) were running the NWA pair down.